evertheoptimist/evertheoptimist.github.io/articles/the-intangibles-that-the-glory-of-life-is-made-of.md

 Today was a beautiful day!
 A fit day for me to regain my posture.
 I feel silly and sheepish for being morose last few days.
 Usually, it takes only a couple of days for me to recover from whatever funk I am dealing with.
 But this time, it took longer — I guess I have been on an alert for last several weeks, and it just took a bit longer than usual.

 In spite of everything, I am so blessed, while so many people with my condition are struggling under difficult circumstances.
-I always think about this….
+I always think about this....
 I should count my blessings.

 Dan, on a spring break from the University of Chicago, has been like an ointment on a wounded soul.
 He volunteered to come with me to MSKCC on Monday when I was getting a scan, and again on Wednesday for a consult with my doctor.
 What a sweet, sweet kid!
 He held my hand.
 Hugged me.
 Told me that he couldn’t believe his luck for having such wonderful parents.
 He is telling me all the things people don’t expect to hear from their offspring unless they are lying on a casket at their funeral.
 I will never forget that goofy grin on his face when he surprised me by showing up at the doorstep with a bouquet of flowers the day before last thanksgiving, when he was supposed to be visiting his friend’s family in Kentucky.